-Thomson, a Jackson, was the representative for Ohio's 17th congressional district and was a Jackson.
+Thomson was the representative for Ohio’s 17th congressional district and was a Jackson.
 He served from 1835 to 1837.

 He was previously the representative for Ohio’s 17th congressional district as a Jackson from 1833 to 1835; the representative for Ohio’s 12th congressional district as a Jackson from 1831 to 1833; the representative for Ohio’s 12th congressional district as a Jackson from 1829 to 1831; and the representative for Ohio’s 6th congressional district as a Jackson from 1825 to 1827.

 From Jan 1826 to Mar 1837, Thomson missed 75 of 1,632 roll call votes, which is 4.6%.
 This is better than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|